Better-Britain/reports/reports/osa-explainer/sections/02_user_visible.md

 <summary><strong>Why does Reddit ask for a selfie but Steam wants a card?</strong></summary>
 Different choices and trade‑offs.
 Reddit uses a verifier offering selfie age estimation (fast; non‑identifying) with ID as a fallback.
 Steam marks you “verified” if a valid credit card is on file.

 Reddit’s approach can be quick and privacy‑respecting when deletion is enforced by the verifier (see TechCrunch on the UK rollout: [Reddit rolls out age verification](https://techcrunch.com/2025/07/15/reddit-rolls-out-age-verification-in-the-uk-to-comply-with-new-rules/)).
 Steam’s UK policy is simple but weaker against misuse (e.g., parent cards) and exclusionary for people without credit cards (Steam Help: [“Your UK Steam account is considered age verified…”](https://help.steampowered.com/en/faqs/view/292B-3DA3-CFC8-97F6)).
+Media coverage and developer trade press noted the drawbacks (e.g., “[You now need a credit card to access mature content on Steam in the UK]”(https://www.gamedeveloper.com/business/you-now-need-a-credit-card-to-access-mature-content-on-steam-in-the-uk)).
 Ofcom’s criteria treat card checks as acceptable only when they meaningfully bind to the <em>user</em> ([Ofcom—children’s codes](https://www.ofcom.org.uk/online-safety/illegal-and-harmful-content/statement-protecting-children-from-harms-online)).
 </details>

 <details>